-2023 CLE BY THE SEA TRACK PROPOSAL PACKAGE
+2024 CLE BY THE SEA TRACK PROPOSAL PACKAGE

 Proposals for substantive tracks are now being accepted.
-The multi-day conference will be held from Sunday, July 9 through Wednesday, July 12, 2023, at the Hotel Del Coronado.
-We typically have 3-5 substantive tracks each year.
-These substantive tracks will be held on Monday, July 10 through Wednesday, July 12, 2023, from 8:15 a.m. to 12:30 p.m. each day.
+The multi-day conference will be held from Sunday, July 7, through Wednesday, July 10, 2024, at the Marriott Coronado Island Resort and Spa.
+Because of space limitations, we are limiting the substantive tracks to 3 this year.
+When drafting your proposal, please consider cross-over topics, like Family/Estate Planning or Civil/Criminal.

+These substantive tracks will be held on Monday, July 8, through Wednesday, July 10, 2024, from 8:15 a.m. to 12:30 p.m. each day.
 Each day will include four hours of instruction time, and one 15-minute break about halfway into the program, totaling 12 hours for the entire track.

-The proposals will be reviewed for content and relevance to the practice area, appeal to the intended legal audience and audiences beyond the borders of Arizona, offering Arizona specialization credit hours, diversity of faculty, and staying within a strict and capped budget of \$7000 for the track to cover faculty reimbursement.
-The proposal form should be submitted no later than 5 p.m. on Wednesday, September 28, 2022.
+The proposals will be reviewed for content and relevance to the practice area, appeal to the intended legal audience, and embrace audiences beyond the borders of Arizona, offering Arizona specialization credit hours, diversity of faculty, and staying within a strict and capped budget of \$8000 for the track to cover faculty reimbursement.
+The proposal form should be submitted no later than 5 p.m. on Wednesday, October 11, 2023.

-After the proposal review team examines and evaluates the submitted proposals, we anticipate we will notify you whether your proposal has been selected for this event no later than Wednesday, October 19, 2022.
+After the proposal review team examines and evaluates the submitted proposals, we anticipate we will notify you whether your proposal has been selected for this event no later than Wednesday, November 1, 2023.

-In the event your 12-hour CLE track proposal is selected for the 2023 CLE by the Sea, a one-hour chair meeting will be held in early November to discuss deadlines, tasks, expectations, and other commitments for this project.
+If your 12-hour CLE track proposal is selected for the 2024 CLE by the Sea, a one-hour chair meeting will be held in early November to discuss deadlines, tasks, expectations, and other commitments for this project.